The Renaissance (Q-Tip album)

-The Renaissance is the second studio album by American hip hop artist Q-Tip, released November 4, 2008, on Universal Motown Records.
+The Renaissance is the second studio album by American hip-hop artist Q-Tip, released on November 4, 2008, through Universal Motown Records.
 The follow-up to his solo debut album, Amplified (1999), it was recorded after Q-Tip's Kamaal the Abstract (2009) was initially shelved in 2002 by his former label Arista Records and his proposed effort Open was shelved by Universal Motown, both deemed commercially inadequate by the labels.
 The Renaissance was produced primarily by Q-Tip and features guest contributions by D'Angelo, Norah Jones, Amanda Diva, and Raphael Saadiq.

 The album debuted at number 11 on the U.S. Billboard 200 chart, selling 34,219 copies in its first week.
 It produced three singles and has sold 131,200 copies in the United States.
 Upon its release, The Renaissance received universal acclaim from music critics, who praised Q-Tip's lyricism and production aesthetic, and earned him a Grammy Award nomination for Best Rap Album.